-Brookfield Australia Property Trust, (the Trust) is an Australian registered managed investment scheme under the Corporations Act 2001.
+Brookfield Australia Property Trust (the Trust) is an Australian registered managed investment scheme under the Corporations Act 2001.
 Brookfield Funds Management Limited, the Responsible Entity of the Trust, is incorporated and domiciled in Australia.

-Brookfield Australia Investments Limited (the Company), the Trust and their controlled entities are referred to as the Group in this report.
+Brookfield Australia Investments Limited (the Company), the Trust and their controlled entities are collectively referred to as Brookfield Australia Investments Group (the Group) in this report.